Rahul9970Aws/Plyground_Of_pYsPARK/README.md

 - Fact tables are **normalized**, contain **foreign keys**, and mostly have **metrics** and **timestamps**.
 - Consider implementing **SCD Type 2** in dimension tables like Customer or Policy if historical changes need tracking.

----

-Would you like me to generate sample dimension and fact tables in CSV or JSON format for testing your ETL flow?